seshu007/NLP-using-python/README.md

 # TFIDF of bag of words is created using tfidf transformer function
 # Machine learning models are applied on the data after splitting
 # for simplicity applied multinomial NB model

+#second NLP challange is dealt with neural networks.
+#The challange is to identify the sentiment of the consumers towards certain drugs.
+Positive or negative
+#All the above steps are done but with different syntax